jprante/jprante.github.com/_posts/elasticsearch/2012-05-11-ISBN-search-with-Elasticsearch.md

 Then you found out that

-- with a suitable Elasticsearch mapping, you can redirect field values to other indexes in a way they get appended to each other
+- with a suitable Elasticsearch mapping, you can redirect field values to other indexes so they get appended to each other

 And finally

-- with the ``multi_field`` property, you realized that you can even keep such values and put them into a separate index to avoid queries with false hits.
+- with the ``multi_field`` property, you realized that you can even keep such values and put them into a separate index to avoid queries returning false hits.

 Now, happy book searching with Elasticsearch!